usnistgov/xslt3-functions/directory-manifest/readme.md

 For convenience a small 'wrapper' pipeline is also available, hard-coded to produce Markdown (only) and write it to the file system, with a  simpler interface.

+Additionally, and looking forward to eventual migration, an *XProc 3.0* version is provided.
+It is comparatively lightweight, combining the virtues of both the 1.0 variants - while at the same time, the XProc 3.0 variant will support the 1.0 architecture (which exposes more ports for reuse and debugging) with some easy extension.

 Currently the utility attempts to read `xml`, `xsd`, `xsl`, `xslt`, `xpr`, `xsd` and `sch`, providing a lightweight but useful synopsis of file contents.

 ## Dependencies

-The application depends on [XML Calabash](http://xmlcalabash.com), by Norman Walsh.
+The XProc 1.0 application has been tested on [XML Calabash](http://xmlcalabash.com), by Norman Walsh.
+As this software is well tested and distributed by Maven, we consider it the stable version - while we also do not expect the XProc 3.0 to change.

+The XProc 3.0 application has been tested using [MorganaXProc-IIIse](http://xml-project.com) (version 1.1.3 atw) by Achim Berndzen.

-As a Java application it can be downloaded and run, or run under Maven without prior download and configuration (see below).
+As open-source Java applications either of these can be downloaded and run; or XML Calabash may be run under Maven without prior download and configuration (see below).

 ## Invocation